 through CPI while they de-escalate is just one of the things that I love most about training with CPI,” says Candace.
 (9:46)

 How CPI training helps staff reduce restraint use

 “I actually think that about 99% of the situations that our charter schools face with students can be de-escalated without the use of restraint,” says Candace.
 (11:38) That’s a pretty bold statement.
 Candace explained that Indigo has been collecting data on restraint use since they started CPI training and plan to release the results at the end of the year.
 (Check back for a follow-up on Indigo’s stats in early 2018!)

 ℠ as a critical tool that staff use to recognize when—and when not—to intervene.
 “One of the most frequent changes that we've heard repeated over and over by staff is that they used to go straight to a restraint when a student was in the Release stage.
 So, if you've had CPI training before, then you know that it's incredibly damaging and dangerous to do a restraint during this time because it will likely further escalate the situation and will likely become more violent

 .
 Instead, we really want them to be able to have that emotional or physical release and to remove the audience from that situation, so that students have that time to go through that release without potentially pulling others into the conflict.
 Prior to CPI, some of our school staff were prematurely inappropriately intervening with a restraint rather than allowing the child to have some time for that release

 ,” says Candace.
 (12:10)

-When CPI first introduced the blended learning option in 2016, Candace recalls going to Indigo’s executive director, Erin Wanat, and discussing giving it a try.
-Because CPI training up to that point had been so effective, they were reluctant to try a blended program.
+When CPI first introduced the Flex blended learning option in 2016, Candace recalls going to Indigo’s executive director, Erin Wanat, and discussing giving it a try.
+Because CPI training up to that point had been so effective, they were reluctant to try Flex.
 “But we decided to purchase 10 seats, and within two days, all of the 10 seats were filled up by our charter schools.
 Everyone really wanted this as an option

 ,” reports Candace.
 (14:42)